zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 services in a multi container application would contain definitions for each type of container we wish to run.
 These could be a database container, a container for the api and maybe a container for the frontend components.

 The services key contains a single nested key, site.
-This is the name of thesingle service that we will be running.
+This is the name of the service that we will be running.
 If the options inside look familiar, they should.
 Options inside the dockerfile are analogous to instructions you'd write in the Dockerfile.

 command